Lewis-Ryan-02/union_shop/requiraments.md

 6. QA checklist (manual)
    - Run app in mobile emulator, portrait and landscape.
 Confirm stacking and spacing.
-   - Run app in tablet emulator.
-Confirm 2-column layout and legibility.
    - Open app in desktop browser at large width.
 Confirm 3-column layout, no overflow, and email keyboard focus/clearing.
    - Verify no overflow exceptions in debug output.